VijayPrakashReddy-k/Machine_Learning/README.md

 -> 2.Assign each datapoint to the centroid closest to it.<br>
 -> 3.Recompute the centroids based on the average position of each centroid’s points <br>
 -> 4.Iterate till points stop changing assignments to centroids. <br>
-To predict you just find the centroid they are closest to.
+To predict you just find the centroid they are closest to. <br>

+**Algorithm :**
+The algorithms starts with initial estimates for the **Κ centroids,** which can either be randomly generated or randomly selected from the data set.
+The algorithm then iterates between two steps:

+**1. Data assigment step :**
+- Each Centroid defines one of the clusters.
+In this step, each data point is assigned to its nearest centroid, based on the squared Euclidean distance.
+More formally, if **ci is the collection of centroids in set C, then each data point x is assigned to a cluster based on**

+              argmin   dist(Ci,x)^2
+      Ci belongs to C

+where dist( · ) is the standard (L2) Euclidean distance.
+Let the set of data point assignments for each ith cluster centroid be Si.

+**2. Centroid update step :**
+- In this step, the **centroids are recomputed.** This is done by taking the mean of all data points assigned to that centroid's cluster.

+            Ci = 1/|Si| summation of (Xi)
+                        Xi belongs to Si

+The algorithm iterates between steps one and two until a stopping criteria is met (i.e., no data points change clusters, the sum of the distances is minimized, or some maximum number of iterations is reached).

-- A key challenge in Clustering is that you have to pre-set the number of clusters.
-This influences the quality of clustering.
+- **A key challenge in Clustering is that you have to pre-set the number of clusters.** This influences the Quality of clustering.
 - Unlike Supervised Learning, here one does not have ground truth labels.
 Hence, to check the quality of clustering, one has to use *intrinsic methods,* such as the **within-cluster SSE,** also called **"Distortion".**

 ![u7](https://user-images.githubusercontent.com/42317258/52905214-1fe59e00-325d-11e9-9ecc-517c65071162.PNG)

 - In the scikit-learn ML library, this value is available via the **inertia_ attribute** after fitting a K-means model.
 - One could plot the Distortion against the number of clusters k.
 Intuitively, if k increases, distortion should decrease.
 This is because the samples will be close to their assigned centroids.
-- This plot is called the Elbow method.
-It indicates the optimum number of clusters at the position of the elbow, the point where distortion begins to increase most rapidly
+- This plot is called the **Elbow method.** It indicates the optimum number of clusters at the position of the elbow, the point where distortion begins to increase most rapidly.
 - The adjoining Elbow method suggests that k = 3 is the most optimum number of clusters.

+### 2.Graph-Based Clustering (Contiguity-Based Clustering) :

 ![u5](https://user-images.githubusercontent.com/42317258/52905207-11978200-325d-11e9-9481-458d3a896e2e.PNG)
+· Two objects are connected only if they are within a specified distance of each other.
+· Each point in a cluster is closer to at least one point in the same cluster than to any point in a different cluster.
+· Useful when clusters are **irregular and intertwined(twist or twine together).**
+· This does **not work efficiently when there is noise in the data,** as shown in the below picture, a small bridge of points can merge two distinct clusters into one.

+· Clique is another type of Graph Based Cluster
+· Agglomerative hierarchical clustering has close relation with Graph based clustering technique.